Eczema on lips

 In severe cases, it can interfere with nutrition, hydration, and communication.
 So the sooner it is diagnosed and treated, the faster you can get back to living your best life!

-There are 3 major types of eczema on the lips:
+There are 3 major groups of eczema on the lips:

 Irritant contact cheilitis

-This is caused by something in the environment irritating the lips.
+This type of contact cheilitis caused by something in the environment irritating the lips.

 Any product can be an irritant, such as cosmetics (lipstick or makeup).
 Irritant contact cheilitis can also be caused by constant lip licking which is actually one of the most common causes of irritant cheilitis.

-Over time, the saliva from our mouths irritates the surrounding skin and causes it to get inflamed (1).
+Over time, the saliva from our mouths irritates the surrounding skin and causes drying and inflammation (1).